spodermees/Project-7-8/.documentatie/onderzoek/eigenonderzoek/MQTTonderzoek/MQTTresearch.markdown

 To answer this question, the report is divided into several sub-questions, each addressing a key aspect of MQTT and its suitability for our use case:

-1. What is MQTT and how does its publish/subscribe model work?
+1. What is MQTT and how does it work?
 2. What are the benefits of MQTT for real-time modular communication systems like ours?
-3. How does MQTT compare to alternative protocols for ship-based systems (e.g., CAN, WebSocket, HTTP)?
+3. How does MQTT compare to other communication protocols?
-4. What are the main challenges of using MQTT in a maritime prototype (e.g., network reliability, hardware limits)?
+4. What are the main challenges of using MQTT in a maritime?
-5. How should MQTT topics and QoS be configured to handle multiple sensor streams effectively?
+5. How should MQTT topics and QoS be configured to handle multiple modules?
-6. How can MQTT communication be secured in our embedded prototype?
-7. What do existing studies or projects tell us about the use of MQTT in autonomous or semi-autonomous systems?
+6. What do existing studies or projects tell us about the use of MQTT in autonomous or semi-autonomous systems?

 # Theoretical Framework